YulBEdwards/Straight-Skeleton-Generator/README.md

-This PDF describes a novel method of generating the straight skeleton of s simple ( holes) 2D polygon.
-The method reduces a polygon with reflex corners to a set a convex polygons, which are then earily skeletoned.
+The PDF describes a novel method of generating the straight skeleton of s simple (no holes) 2D polygon.
+The method reduces a polygon with reflex corners to a set a convex polygons, for which skeletons are easily determined.

+The experimental python program determines the straight skeleton of the example polygon presented in de Berg et.al.
+"Computational Geometry," p.
+54. The experimental program is incomplete and will almost certainly fail for data other than that included in the program.
+The program is meant to be a starting point for examination of this alternate method for determining straight skeletons.